-Although Canon FT is designed to prevent double exposures being made by mistake, a double exposure can be made by the following steps:
+Although Canon FT is designed to prevent double exposures being made by mistake, a double exposure can be made by the following steps :

-- 1 When the first exposure has been made, press in the rewinding button. - 2 Rewind the film with the rewinding crank by watching the mark on the rewinding button carefully. - 3 Stop rewinding when the mark has made a 3/4 turn, i.e., 270° . - 4 Next, wind the film advance lever while lightly holding the rewinding crank.
-When resistance is felt on the rewinding crank, stop winding. - 5 Wind the film advance lever once more.
-The camera is ready for another exposure. - By repeating the above process, any number of exposures on the same frame can be made.
+1 When the first exposure has been made, press in the rewinding button.

+3 Stop rewinding when the mark has made a 3/4 turn, i.e., $270^{\circ}$ .

+4 Next, wind the film advance lever while lightly holding the rewinding crank.
+When resistance is felt on the rewinding crank, stop winding.

+5 Wind the film advance lever once more.
+The camera is ready for another exposure.
+By repeating the above process, any number of exposures on the same frame can be made.
 The frame counter will, however, continue to advance with each exposure.
 Various types of 48mm (for FL 50mm F 1.8) and 58mm (for FL 50mm F 3.5, F 1.4, 55mm F 1.2) screw-in type filters are available for special effects in both color and black and white photography.
 The TTL exposure measurement system of the Canon FT does not require exposure factor compensation.